 2) Health Services Research (HSR) focuses on access to emergency care, quality of emergency care, and patient outcomes.
 This includes the National ED Inventories (NEDI) along with patient safety and workforce studies.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
 Professor Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Scientific Advisory Board.
 Ashley Sullivan is the Director of the ECC.
 Investigators include Rebecca Cash, Kohei Hasegawa, Maggie Samuels-Kalow, Kori Zachrison, and Zhaozhong Zhu.
-Members of the 2020-2022 EMNet Scientific Advisory Board are Jeff Caterino, Elizabeth Goldberg, Robert Freishtat, and Jonathan Mansbach.
+Members of the 2020-2022 EMNet Scientific Advisory Board are Jeff Caterino, Elizabeth Goldberg, Robert Freishtat, Jonathan Mansbach, and Danielle McCarthy.
 For an overview in PowerPoint, please click here.
 For a PDF of the overview, please click here.
 For further information, please contact us.